Johnnyboy1948/Tracker-Protection-Basic-list/README.md

 # Basic-ATP-filterlist
-This list contains relevant sections of Adguard Tracking Protection filter and one section of EasyPrivacy.
+This list contains three sections of Adguard Tracking Protection filter and one section of EasyPrivacy.
 Added some anti-tracking and anti-ad rules from Adguard SDNS-filter.